digital-asset/docs.daml.com/docs/2.7.1/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/use-cases.rst

 Monitor systems
 ===============

 The SRE's primary use case is monitoring.
-Monitoring is required on both the domain and participant nodes, although the scope is slightly different.
+Monitoring is required on both the sync domain and participant nodes, although the scope is slightly different.

 Monitoring normally consists of the following activities: